Reinforcement Learning with Knowledge Representation and Reasoning: A Brief Survey: KRR for Safety/Interpretability of RL

-Expressive logic formulas have also been used as constraints to guarantee safety during learning~\cite{alshiekh2018safe,jansen2018shielded,anderson2020neurosymbolic,junges2016safety,pathak2018verification,xu38joint}.
-The actions violating the safety formula are overwritten and prohibited from being taken by the learning agent, thus preventing ``disastrous'' explorations. \citet{zhang2019faster} propose a framework of \textit{Rule-interposing Learning} (RIL) that embeds high level rules into the deep RL.
-With some good rules, this framework not only can accelerate the learning process, but also keep it away from catastrophic explorations, thus making the system relatively stable even during the very early stage of training.
-Moreover, given the rules are high level and easy to interpret, they can be easily maintained, updated and shared with other similar tasks.
-The concept of \textit{shielding} is employed in \cite{alshiekh2018safe} to synthesise a reactive system that ensures that the agent stays safe during and after learning.
+While the aforementioned works utilize high-level knowledge to enhance RL agents in an indirect manner, such as constructing an automaton as a safety monitor, Zhang et al.~\cite{zhang2019faster} integrate rules directly into the learning process by proposing a framework of \textit{Rule-interposing Learning} (RIL) .
+With rules specified by first-order logic, RIL can not only accelerate the learning process, but also avoid catastrophic explorations, thus making the system relatively stable even during the very early stage of training.
+Moreover, given the rules are high-level and easy to interpret, they can be easily maintained, updated and shared with other similar tasks.